loglot/loglot/README.md

 <h1>hello!</h1>
-this is a place where i do stuff i mostly make games, but sometimes i make an interesting website here and there
+this is a place where I do stuff

+I mostly make games, but sometimes I make an interesting website here and there

 [loglot.tech](https://loglot.github.io/)